 The January 2018 annual Point-in-Time Count identified 2,147 people who were either staying in an emergency shelter, transitional housing, or who were living on the streets, in cars, or other areas not intended for human habitation.
 This annual count measures people who are experiencing homelessness on a specific day.

 The Point-in-Time Count occurs nation-wide, as directed by the U.S. Department of Housing and Urban Development (HUD).
 Hundreds of local volunteers comb the community to identify people who are experiencing homelessness on that particular day.

 People who are Black are overrepresented in the local population experiencing homelessness.
 Although the Black population makes up 8% of the total Travis County population, 34% of the homeless population identify as Black.

 This map, prepared by the Ending Community Homeless Coalition (ECHO), shows the distribution of the unsheltered homeless population by Austin City Council District during the 2018 Point in Time count.
 People experiencing homelessness without shelter are largely concentrated downtown.

-During the 2016-2017 school year, Austin ISD’s Project Help program identified 2,311 students within the district who were either homeless, doubling up with relatives or others, or living in hotels, camp grounds, cars or other non-permanent housing.
-Despite a decrease during the 2016-2017 school year, over the past five years there has been a 13% increase in the number of students who have been identified by the District as homeless to the lowest level in 4 years.
+During the 2017-2018 school year, Austin ISD’s Project Help program identified 2,301 students within the district who were either homeless, doubling up with relatives or others, or living in hotels, camp grounds, cars or other non-permanent housing.
+The slight decrease last year, when combined with the 2016-2017 decrease, brings the number of students who have been identified by the District as homeless to the lowest level in 4 years.
 Project HELP attributes this to a small decrease in overall enrollment in the district.

 ECHO serves as the lead planning entity that coordinates the application for and management of homeless services funding through the U.S. Department of Housing and Urban Development (HUD).
 ECHO helps agencies serving people experiencing homelessness implement Coordinated Assessment, a tool that ensures people are referred to the most appropriate services.

 HUD awarded a $5.2 million grant to Austin/Travis County in January 2017 to end youth homelessness through an initiative lead by ECHO and Lifeworks.
 In 2018, program implementation began, including a process for selecting project partners, submitting project applications to HUD, and getting contracts in place and programs running.